swetha679/D-FLIPDLOP-NEGEDGE/README.md

 **AIM:**

-To implement  D flipflop using Verilog and validating their functionality using their functional tables
+To implement  D flipflop using Verilog and validate their functionality using their functional tables

 **SOFTWARE REQUIRED:**